 Dr Michelle Donnelly is a Lecturer in Law and the Director of the BA Law programmes at Stirling.
 Her interests lie in child and family law and criminal law and justice.
 She holds an LLB (Hons) and a PhD in Law from the University of Strathclyde, as well as a Postgraduate Certificate in Learning and Teaching in Higher Education from the University of Stirling.
 Before joining Stirling as a Lecturer, she was appointed as a Teaching Associate at Strathclyde Law School where she taught at undergraduate and postgraduate levels.
 She previously held posts as a Research Associate at Strathclyde Law School and a Research Assistant in the Scottish Centre for Crime and Justice Research within the Faculty of Social Sciences at Stirling.

 Dr Donnelly's research explores compulsory state intervention in the lives of children and young people.
 Her major area of focus is the Scottish children’s hearings system, which brings together her interests in family and criminal law.
 Her PhD research examined the characteristically unitary nature of the children’s hearings system as an integrated youth care and justice forum.
-She has contributed to a number of funded projects examining aspects of children's hearings practice, including research on: reporter decision-making and the grounds of referral; the role of safeguarders in children's hearings proceedings; and, joint referrals to procurator fiscals and children's reporters in respect of serious offences committed by children and young people.
-She gave evidence to “Kilbrandon Again”, an enquiry into Scotland's youth care and justice system, commissioned by the Children and Young People’s Commissioner Scotland and Action for Children.
-More recently, she has been working with the British Academy on its Childhood Policy Programme for which she was commissioned to write an article on Scottish Youth Justice.
+She has contributed to a number of funded projects examining aspects of children's hearings practice, including research on: reporter decision-making and the grounds of referral; the role of safeguarders in children's hearings proceedings; and, joint referrals to procurator fiscals and children's reporters in respect of serious offences allegedly committed by children and young people.
+She gave evidence to “Kilbrandon Again”, an inquiry into Scotland's youth care and justice system, commissioned by the Children and Young People’s Commissioner Scotland and Action for Children.
+More recently, she has been working with the British Academy on its Childhood Policy Programme - a multidisciplinary project examining childhood policy throughout the United Kingdom.
+As part of this, she was commissioned by the British Academy to write an article on Scottish Youth Justice and invited to speak at a panel discussion event on youth justice policy.

 Dr Donnelly is a Fellow of Advance HE, an Associate of the Scottish Centre for Crime and Justice Research and Member of the Socio-Legal Studies Association.